 Many people go through life reacting without thinking about why they feel or behave in specific ways.
 Journaling can provide deep insight into part of your personality that you may not have thought about before.

-Journaling prompts are great tools for learning about yourself.
+Journal prompts are great tools for learning about yourself.
 Writing to a prompt instead of whatever is in your head forces you out of well-worn pathways and helps you to look at yourself from a new perspective.
 You might even discover that one small insight can connect many challenges and circumstances you thought were unrelated.

 3. Journaling Relieves Stress